psifrous/hacktober18/README.md

-# hacktober18
+# hacktober19

 A training repository for Git learners.
-This repository is a part of the Basics of Git & GitHub and Hacktoberfest event organized by BOSS on 11th October 2018.
+This repository is a part of the Basics of Git & GitHub and Hacktoberfest event organized by BOSS on 1st October 2019.

 ## Names of developers participating in Hacktoberfest

-1. Nikhil Ramakrishnan
-2. Tunap Paul
-3. Akshita Mehta
+0. Naman Bansal